Code-Institute-Submissions/pet-shelter-project/README.md

 #### Functional specifications

 The website should have a navigation bar.
 When the user clicks on the logo it should go back to the homepage.
-Content on the website should support different screensizes.
+Content on the website should support different screen sizes.
 Wherever appropriate and or possible, visible indicators should be shown to users when they can perform an action on the website (like clicking a link or a button).

 #### Content requirements

 The website needs to provide information about: the pet shelter, the process of adopting a pet and the process of letting go of a pet.
 The website needs to provide address and contact information.
-The website needs a seperate contact form where clients can specify their needs.
+The website needs a separate contact form where clients can specify their needs.
 The website needs a page that shows all pets that are available for adoption.

 ### Structure